Fadhel-Abbas/FlipScript/README.md

-# HexLang
+# FlipScript
-an esoLang written entirely in hexadecmial
+## an esoLang made for game programming